FIFA's Blatter comes out fighting despite scandal and divisions

 Russia and Qatar deny wrongdoing in their bids to host the prestigious tournament, and Russian President Vladimir Putin has accused the United States of meddling in an effort to force Blatter out.

+Away from the crisis engulfing soccer’s administration, the under-20 World Cup got underway in New Zealand, and more than 25,000 people turned up in Auckland for the opening game.

+Preparations for the Women’s World Cup, which opens in Canada on June 6, continued with a friendly between the hosts and England before a sellout crowd in Hamilton, Ontario.

-Additional reporting by Lisa Lambert in Washington; Writing by Mike Collett-White and Frances Kerry; Editing by Angus MacSwan, Crispian Balmer and David Gregorio
+Writing by Mike Collett-White and Frances Kerry; Editing by Angus MacSwan and Crispian Balmer